• Visiting hours

 Read more about eating possibilities for groups at Heureka

-Learn more about school group programmes for autumn 2025
+Learn more about school group programmes for Spring 2026

 • Illustrations of Heureka's principles for a safer environment.